Fission310/newbie-education/java/12-classes.md

 <object name>.<variable or method name>;
 ```

+_Notice how the methods in the `Car` class are not `static`, like the methods we've been working with._ This is because if you create an instance of a class and call a method on it, the method should not be static.
+This is unlike the methods we've been working with before, because we weren't creating instances of classes then.

 ## Remember?

 Remember Scanner?
 Unknown to you, we were creating Scanner objects and using them in our code.